Quality control of sequencing data

 TMEB117_R1_frac_fastq.html (report in html)

-Let’s download both files to the local computer for consulting.
-Use a different terminal and navigate to where you want the files on your computer.
-Then copy the files with the following command (for Kerberos users):
+From another terminal: open a local different terminal and navigate to where you want the files on your computer.
+Then copy the files with rsync (modify as needed).

 You see that it is getting kind of tedious to look through all the different files one by one.
 Okay with only a few files, but imagine having to sift through a few dozen, or even hundreds of reports.